subodhbhattarai/BMJ-LearningApp/README.md

 # BMJ-LearningApp
-A SpringBoot restful web application in Java 11
+A SpringBoot restful web application in Java 11 with Maven, H2 db, Hibernate with Lucene.

 The application exposes two endpoints, which should function as follows: